btilmon/IEEE-2018/README.md

 # 2018-2019 IEEE Robot

 ## Overview ##
+  * Please share the link of this page with anyone that wants to help out with the robot.
   * Contact if you have any questions at all:
     * Brevin Tilmon - btilmon@murraystate.edu, 812-568-3344, it is best to text me.